DATA PRIVACY NOTICE

 What is the legal basis we use for processing your personal data?

-We use your explicit consent so we can keep you informed about news, events, activities and church life.
+We believe that as part of church community, we have a legitimate interest in keeping you informed about news, events, activities and church life.

 We consider some other processing is necessary to meet the legitimate interests of Riverside Vineyard Church to function as a church community according to our vision and values, for example: organising teams, small groups, administering financial records;